Places to Visit in Nepal

 Bedrooms

-In a word “simple” and the general rule is that the further you are from an air/road access point the more basic they become by default.
+In a word, simple,” and the general rule is that the further you are from an air or road access point, the more basic they become by default.

-So, don’t have high expectations.
-Rudimentary and functional is what a teahouse is all about.
+So don’t have high expectations.
+Rudimentary and functional are what a teahouse is all about.
 A place to eat and sleep with the basic “creature comfort” necessities.

 Walls might be “paper thin”, so take ear plugs in case you’re in the next room to a loud snorer!